wavefrontHQ/docs/pages/doc/csp_user_management.md

 ## Adding Users to Your Service Instance

-To add a user to your service instance, you must assign that user:
+To add a user to your Operations for Applications service instance, you must assign that user:

 1. An [organization role](csp_getting_started.html#whats-a-vmware-cloud-organization-role) for the VMware Cloud organization running the service instance.

-1. An [Operations for Applications service role](csp_users_roles.html#operations-for-applications-service-roles-built-in) or a [custom role](csp_users_roles.html#create-edit-or-delete-a-custom-role) with an [Operations for Applications permission](csp_permissions_overview.html#operations-for-applications-permissions).
+1. An [Operations for Applications service role](csp_users_roles.html#operations-for-applications-service-roles-built-in) for the service instance.

+    You can assign a combination of service roles.
+For example, if the user that you want to invite will set up integrations, make sure that you assign that user both the **Integrations** and the **Proxies** service roles.

+    If you plan to assign that user a custom role, you must assign that user at least the **Viewer** Operations for Applications service role.

     {% include important.html content="Make sure that you assign the [**Super Admin** service role](csp_users_roles.html#operations-for-applications-service-roles-built-in) to at least one user of your Operations for Applications service instance.
 There are some Super Admin tasks that no one else can perform. "%}

-    When you invite a new user, assign that user at a minimum the **Viewer** Operations for Applications service role.
-You must also assign the service or custom roles that the user will need.
-For example, if the user that you want to invite will set up integrations, make sure that you assign that user both the **Viewer** and the **Proxies** service roles.
+1. Optionally, a [custom role](csp_users_roles.html#create-edit-or-delete-a-custom-role) with an [Operations for Applications permission](csp_permissions_overview.html#operations-for-applications-permissions).

-    {% include important.html content="In a multi-tenant Operations for Applications environment, service roles are assigned per service instance (tenant), while custom roles are assigned for **all** service instances (tenants)."%}
+    {% include important.html content="In a multi-tenant Operations for Applications environment, custom roles apply to **all** service instances (tenants) to which the user has access, that is, for which the user has at least one service role."%}

 You can assign users with these roles in the following ways: